Lakers’ trade for Anthony Davis something LeBron James and the NBA desperately needed

 Some numbers: NBA regular-season games broadcast across ABC, ESPN, TNT and NBA TV this year were down 5% from last season.
 Through the first two weekends of the playoffs, ratings were down 18% from last season, and the 2.66 million viewers the league brought in over that stretch were the lowest since at least 2011, when NBA numbers were first made available.

-Moreover, the ratings dip for the Finals — which included James in each of the previous eight years — was particularly salient, as the viewership was down 25% from last season and lower than any other year since 2009.
+Moreover, the Nielsen dip for the Finals — which included James in each of the previous eight years — was particularly salient, as the viewership was down 25% from last season and lower than any other year since 2009.
+Yes, record Canadian numbers marked a rise in total viewership, but that was almost exclusively due to the Raptors reaching the Finals for the first time in history.

-This isn’t a surprise.
-When the league is without its most celebrated and polarizing star of the past two decades, the number of eyeballs are going to wane.
+The bottom line: When the league is without its most celebrated and polarizing star of the past two decades, the number of eyeballs are going to wane.
 When millions of James’ fans can’t watch him chase Jordan’s legacy, and millions of his haters can’t watch him fail on the grandest stage, interest is going to plunge.

 His value to the NBA is inimitable among today’s stars.
 Which begs the question: What’s the league going to do when he leaves?